Adolescence Science Education (7–12), M.A.T.

 Applicants must submit two appropriate letters of recommendation and are interviewed.

-Pre-Service requires a New York State Initial Certificate in Adolescence Science Education in a content area or its equivalent for admission.
 Concentration B (pre-service) requires student teaching and is for applicants without New York State certification but possessing 30 or more credits in the discipline of certification.

 Each student is evaluated individually based upon prior experiences.
 Based upon this evaluation and the current certification requirements of the New York State Education Department, courses in education or another department may be substituted for required courses with permission of the program coordinator.
 For transfer credits see the section “Rules about transfer courses and credits” in the Graduate Bulletin for more updated and complete information.

-International applicants whose first language is not English and who did not receive the equivalent of a four-year U.S. undergraduate education from an institution where English is the official language of instruction, must take the Test of English as a Foreign Language (TOEFL) and arrange to have official score reports sent to the Office of Admissions.
+International applicants whose first language is not English and who did not receive the equivalent of a four-year U.S. undergraduate education from an institution where English is the official language of instruction must take the Test of English as a Foreign Language (TOEFL) and arrange to have official score reports sent to the Office of Admissions.
 See the section “Additional admission requirements for students with international credentials” in the Graduate Bulletin or the program webpage for more updated and complete information on minimum passing score requirements.
 At the discretion of the program, additional English courses may be required as a condition for admission.

 Degree Requirements (30–37 Credits)

-Thirty to 37 credits are required for the degree depending on the applicant’s previous course work, teaching experience, and the certificate(s) the applicant holds.
-Each candidate will be evaluated individually and a program of study will be prescribed.
+Thirty to 37 credits are required for the degree depending on the applicant’s previous coursework, teaching experience, and the certificate(s) the applicant holds.
+Each candidate will be evaluated individually, and a program of study will be prescribed.
 In addition, students must complete a research project under advisement of a faculty member in Secondary Education 7321T.

 Student Learning Outcomes